go-gorm/gorm.io/pages/docs/create.md

 // animal.Name => 'galeone'
 ```

-**NOTE** all fields having zero value, like `0`, `''`, `false` or other [zero values](https://tour.golang.org/basics/12) won't be saved into database but will use its default value, it you want to avoid this, consider to use pointer type or scanner/valuer, e.g:
+**NOTE** all fields having zero value, like `0`, `''`, `false` or other [zero values](https://tour.golang.org/basics/12) won't be saved into database but will use its default value, if you want to avoid this, consider to use pointer type or scanner/valuer, e.g:

 ```go
 // Use pointer value